-In order to make this interesting you can add a touch of variety to it by choosing a theme or using a common thread.
-I know of a photographer who took a small beach ball with him wherever he went and this ball featured somewhere in every photograph.
+In order to make this interesting, you can add a touch of variety by choosing a theme or using a common thread.
+I know of a photographer who took a small beach ball with him wherever he went, and this ball featured somewhere in every photograph.
 Choose something and add it as a common thread to all 365 days.

-This could be the beginnings of a really fun experience.
-The bottom line is that you will keep your creativity, inspiration, and enthusiasm alive and at the same time learning and entertaining others.
+This could be the beginning of a really fun experience.
+The bottom line is that you will keep your creativity, inspiration, and enthusiasm alive while at the same time learning and entertaining others.
 If you can find a way to make your photography fun and inspiring, it will never die.
 You will continually shoot photos throughout the year.